ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 ## 💡 Why we study fairness, awareness, and equity

-The Fairness Forecast Model Template is based on the concepts of Fairness, Awareness, and Equity.
+The Fairness Awareness Template is based on the concepts of Fairness, Awareness, and Equity.
 These concepts are essential for the development of a fair educational system.
-If we don’t study the fairness of our models, we can’t be aware of the consequences of our actions.
+If we don’t study the fairness of our institutions, we can’t be aware of the consequences of our actions in policy, education or student counseling.
 If we are not aware of the consequences of our actions, we can’t transform unfair educational systems.

 We use machine learning (ML) models to understand if there is bias in the progression of students in educational institutions.
-The fairness of an ML model can be assessed by examining the quality of the predictions it makes for different groups of students expressed in fairness metrics.
+The fairness of an ML model can be assessed by examining the quality of its predictions for different groups of students expressed in fairness metrics.
+If the differences in predictions are disproportionally large, this is a sign of bias within the data, unfairness for some groups of students, and inequity \[ref\].

-If the differences in predictions are disproportionally large, this is a sign of bias within the data, unfairness for some groups of students, and inequity.
+To learn more about the concepts of Fairness, Awareness, and Equity, read the inaugural speech [No Fairness without Awareness](https://zenodo.org/records/14204674) by Theo Bakker \[ref\].

-To learn more about the concepts of Fairness, Awareness, and Equity, read the inaugural speech [No Fairness without Awareness](https://zenodo.org/records/14204674) by Theo Bakker.
 The advanced report explains these concepts as well.

 ## 📚 Structure of the fairness reports